oracle/odpi/doc/src/public_functions/dpiContext.rst

     :func:`dpiContext_create()`.
 If the handle is NULL or invalid an error is returned.

-    **versionInfo** -- a pointer to a :ref:`dpiVersionInfo` structure which will be populated with the version information of the Oracle Client being used.
+    **versionInfo** -- a pointer to a :ref:`dpiVersionInfo<dpiVersionInfo>` structure which will be populated with the version information of the Oracle Client being used.

 .. function:: void dpiContext_getError(const dpiContext \*context, \